Water supply and sanitation in Japan: History

 Water use in Japan developed in close association with the production of rice paddies from ancient times.
 After rice paddy cultivation was introduced, the construction of small irrigation ponds was started, and then, with expansion of the manorial system and later backed by efforts of warring feudal lords to maintain and increase rice production, the use of water from small and medium rivers expanded.

 Prior to the Meiji period drinking water in Japan was fetched mainly from springs and traditional shallow wells.
 However, there were also some piped water supply systems using wooden pipes.

+A storm drain associated with the Heijō Palace has been excavated, dating to the 8th century in the Nara period.

 The first modern piped water system in Japan was completed in 1887 in the port city Yokohama, using surface water treated by a sand filter.
 By 1900, seven cities had piped water supply and by 1940 about one third of the population was connected to piped water systems.
 The incidence of water-borne diseases such as cholera, dysentery and typhoid remained high until after the Second World War when disinfection was introduced by the Americans and became mandatory in 1957.
 Through the increase of piped water supply, disinfection and sanitation the incidence of waterborne diseases dropped sharply during the 1960s and 70s.

 In the early 1960s, Tokyo faced a chronic water shortage and water supply to about 1 million households had to be cut around the time of the 1964 Summer Olympics.
 At the time, people used to call the city the "Tokyo Desert".

 In 1961, a Water Resources Development Promotion Law was passed.
 On its basis over the next decade seven river basins with high growth in water needs were designated for water resources development and investments in dams, weirs and inter-basin transfers was undertaken on the basis of comprehensive development plans for each basin.
 During the 1970s and 80s numerous dams were thus built to provide storage to avoid future water scarcity and to supply the growing cities with sufficient water.
 However, the construction of some dams was substantially delayed.
 For example, construction of the dam forming what is today Lake Miyagase was begun in 1971, but for a number of reasons including the need to resettle 300 households, the dam was only completed in 2000.
-Beginning in the 1960s investment in waste water treatment was initiated.
+Beginning in the 1960s investment in wastewater treatment was initiated.
 In 1993 the Environmental Law was passed and subsequently legislation was passed to protect the headwaters of rivers, thus gradually shifting from a curative approach to a preventative approach of water quality management.